Manostion/Advanced-jQuery-scroll-progress-tracker/ReadMe.md

 ### Fixes:

-- Fixed a mistake that occured when the height/padding-top where changed by the user
+- Fixed a mistake that occurred when the height/padding-top where changed by the user
 - Made the positioning values for the horTitlesOffset option dynamic

 **Version 1.2**